Cooleyy/EasySpawner/README.md

 * The menu UI can be dragged within the screen with the mouse.

-* The search field auto updates the prefab dropdown with every character entered
+* The search field auto updates the prefab list with every character entered

 * You can choose the player to spawn the prefab at.
 *Note: you cannot place items into others inventory*